-I work as scientist at the Population Biology research group of IBED.
+I work as senior scientist at the Evolutionary and Population Biology (EPB) research group of IBED.

 My research focuses on population-dynamical consequences of omnivory in plant-herbivore-carnivore interactions, with emphasis on biological pest control.